| Title: | Access and Visualize AEMET Weather and Climate Data |

 A ggplot2 object.
 See help("ggplot2").

-ggplot2::theme() for more possible arguments to pass to
+ggplot2::theme() for additional arguments to pass to

-Wind functions:
+Wind roses:

 windrose_days(),